Sunday, July 19, 2009

 by John Thomas Geary and Sophia Fryer Geary,

-printed by Thor and John Buck, printers to the
+printed by Thomas and John Buck, printers to the

 University of Cambridge